YWaller/StrategoProject/README.md

 About me, I'm 23 years old (as of massive update), I'm a data scientist at some random tech company no one cares about, and I got both my undergrad and master's in data science.
 I love boardgames, specifically stratego, so this is a great melding of my likes.

+IF you'd like to contact me about this, I'm most reachable at ylwaller [at] email.wm.edu